 Shift to Alternatives

-Where combustion engines remain in use, vehicles can be made far more fuel-efficient through mechanical improvements, lightweighting, better design, and more artful operation.
+Where combustion engines remain in use, vehicles can be made far more fuel-efficient through mechanical improvements, lightweighting, better design, and energy-efficient operation.

 Electrification of vehicles completely replaces petroleum—and has even greater benefits when paired with renewable electricity generation.

-These transportation solutions have the potential to save money and preempt pollution, but the transformations required are substantial and the sector can be slow to move.
+These transportation solutions have the potential to save money and preempt pollution, but the transformations required are substantial, and change can be slow.
 Vehicles remain in use for many years.
 New transportation infrastructure is expensive and takes time to build.
 Clean fuels for airplanes remain distant.
-But many of the solutions can, if done intelligently, create more equitable mobility and livability in our cities and communities, without forfeiting the stability of our climate.
+But many of the solutions can, if done intelligently, create more equitable mobility and livability in our cities and communities while substantially enhancing the stability of our climate.